kaechb/Plankiformer/README.md

 - `utils`: contains auxiliary code for training and testing.

-- `utils_anlysis`: contains auxiliary code for data and result analysis.
+- `utils_analysis`: contains auxiliary code for data and result analysis.

 ### Training models